 Rainbows is a Grief Peer Support group program for children ages 4 to 12 who have experienced a loss such as divorce, death, abandonment, or foster care.

 Please contact the local RM Society for more information:

 How we serve: Christ Community Church hosts and supports one of the sites that meets during the school year.

-How we serve: Christ Community Church partners with St. Paul's Anglican Chruch to serve a free brunch on the first Saturday of every month at the Community Services Building in downtown Nanaimo.
+How we serve: Christ Community Church partners with St. Paul's Anglican Church to serve a free brunch on the second Saturday of every month at the Community Services Building in downtown Nanaimo.
 Volunteers see this time as an opportunity to serve and love the community of our city.

 Compelled by God’s deep passion for justice & mercy, World Renew joins communities around the world to renew hope, reconcile lives, and restore creation.

 Serving worldwide as the development, disaster response, and justice arm of the Christian Reformed Church in North America, the aspects of World Renew's work are three fold: community development, disaster response and rehabilitation and advocacy.

 Christ Community Church partners with World Renew by supporting a number of its initiatives; supporting its volunteers, relief workers, and ambassdors; and financially contributing to its work.